jkotan/nexdatas.tools/doc/nxsfileinfo.rst

-  -h, --help            show this help message and exit --pni                 use pni module as a nexus reader --h5py                use h5py module as a nexus reader
+  -h, --help            show this help message and exit --pni                 use pni module as a nexus reader --h5py                use h5py module as a nexus reader --h5cpp               use h5cpp module as a nexus reader

 Example
 """""""